Attachment #4 for CAUN

 2) This draft originates from the “News of the Commons” blog post of June 7 2012

-Helene’s proposal won the voting for thetopic in and good recognition!
+Helene’s proposal won the voting for the “Sustainable Development as an Answer to the Economic and Financial Crises” topic in the RioDialogues vote, and good recognition!
 The idea is to NOT use development, as the solution to the world economic crisis, but to create new institutions allowing development efforts to work together, to serve the whole.

-Helene’s idea builds on her own thinking about the nature of systems and the recognized methods of constructing commons solutions advocated by the Nobel laureate,, collaboration that competitive interests need so the whole can thrive.
+Helene’s idea builds on her own thinking about the nature of systems and the recognized methods of constructing commons solutions advocated by the Nobel laureate, Elinor Ostrum, collaboration that competitive interests need so the whole can thrive.

 Her more recent writings give a broad picture of her poetic